 By Elias Biryabarema and Justin Dralaze

-Prices have been rising after drought hurt food production in many parts of Uganda and higher fuel prices have increased transport costs, pushing up food prices further in urban areas.
+Prices have been rising in Uganda because drought reduced food production in many parts of the country and higher fuel prices increased transport costs, pushing up food prices further in urban areas.

-Uganda's consumer price index jumped 4.1 percent in March from February, pushing the year-on-year inflation rate up for a fifth straight month to 11.1 percent from a revised 6.4 percent a month earlier.
+Uganda's consumer price index rose 4.1 percent in March from February, pushing the year-on-year inflation rate up for a fifth successive month to 11.1 percent from 6.4 percent a month earlier.

 Food prices jumped 11.9 percent in March from February, hitting the poorest Ugandans severely, as they spend the highest proportion of their income on basic goods such as food.

 Besigye was charged with inciting unrest and released on bail after Monday's protest.

 After the president election in February, Besigye called for peaceful protests against Museveni's 25-year-old rule, saying the poll had been rigged, but they failed to get off the ground.

 (Reporting by Elias Biryabarema; Editing by George Obulutsa and Tim Pearce)